April 9 - 12, 2014

 - After you have completed your application, we strongly suggest that you print it out and review it before you certify and submit it to the Department.
 To protect the integrity of the information you submit on your application, the system does not allow substantive changes to be made to data once it has been certified and submitted.
 Prior to actually certifying and submitting your application, you may update or change information provided you save your changes on the application program.
 You may print a blank application, a partially completed application, or your completed application.

-Although the deadline to submit your application is September 4, 2012, we recommend you allow yourself plenty of time to work on your application and submit it before the deadline.
+Although the deadline to submit your application is the Tuesday after Labor Day, we recommend you allow yourself plenty of time to work on your application and submit it before the deadline.
 The Department does not accept applications received after the deadline.
 We regret that we cannot grant exceptions.